Water quality testing

 Yellow Flag Iris

-For a number of years we've partnered with the Columbia Shuswap Invasive Species Society to monitor the spread of Yellow Flag Iris, an invasive plant that has been growing around the shoreline.
-They crowd out native shoreline plants like cattails and bulrushes and impact the habitat for wildlife.
+The Yellow Flag Iris crowd out native shoreline plants like cattails and bulrushes and impact the habitat for wildlife.
 See photo.
 Our volunteers have put in many hours in boats and hip waders cutting down the foliage of these plants, and disposing it at the dump.

 Another invasive plant which is of concern is Woody Nightshade, which takes over wetland and upland areas, choking out other native plants.
 It has a purple flower in spring, and red berries that appear in summer.
 See photo.

-Gardom Lake is home to many species of birds, amphibians and mammals such as: coots, red necked grebes, mallard ducks, wood ducks, kingfishers, ospreys, moose, etc. Gardom Lake Stewards erect signs around the loon nest to encourage boaters to give them space, and is planning educational workshops and lake access signs to educate people about how to enjoy wildlife without disturbing them.
+Gardom Lake is home to many species of birds, amphibians and mammals such as: loons, eagles, coots, red necked grebes, mallard ducks, wood ducks, kingfishers, ospreys, moose, deer, muskrat, etc.

 Gardom Lake Management Plan